HakamMssarwe/Calculator/README.md

 ## What does the Calculator include?
-Complex equasions such as parentheses equastions, percentage and etc..
+1.Complex equasions such as parentheses equastions, percentage and etc..
+2.Features such as checking incorrect equasion formats and other features like delete, reset and etc..

 ## What I learned
 1. Windows Form.